Igalia/pflua/doc/pfmatch.md

 end
 ```

-[FIXME: above result needs some work!]

-The result is an optimal dispatch.
-There are always things to improve,
+The result is a pretty good dispatcher.
+There are always things to
-but it's likely that the compiled Lua above is better than what you
+improve, but it's likely that the compiled Lua above is better than what
+you would write by hand, and it will continue to get better as pflua
+improves.

-would write by hand.
-When we write filtering code by hand, we
+When we write filtering code by hand, we inevitably end up writing
-inevitably end up writing _interpreters_ for some kind of filtering
+_interpreters_ for some kind of filtering language.
+Using pflua and
-language.
-Using pflua and pfmatch expressions, we can instead _compile_
+pfmatch expressions, we can instead _compile_ a filter suited directly
-a filter suited directly for the problem at hand -- and while we're at
+for the problem at hand -- and while we're at it, we can forget about
-it, we can forget about worrying about pesky offsets and bit-shifts.
+worrying about pesky offsets and bit-shifts.

 ## Syntax